 If you are not clear about the idea of the cartoon, scene 1 is (for the important points) analogous to scene 2.
 Scene 2 expresses what compatibilists like Daniel Dennett (notice the guy in the cartoon seems to look a bit like him?) like to do, which is (re)define the term “free will” in a way that goes against what free will skeptics mean and the abilities that laypersons believe they possess.
 It also goes against the free will of practical importance.

-In scene 1 the person claiming there is a real, live dinosaur revises the word “dinosaur” to include birds in order to say that someone can see a “real live dinosaur”.
-They do this knowing this is not a common definition and that others will think something different.
+In scene 1 the person claiming there is a real, live dinosaur include birds in order to say that someone can see a “real live dinosaur” even though they know they will be thinking about large reptiles that were around during the Triassic, Jurassic, etc. periods and not modern birds.
+They do this knowing this is not a common usage (even though they technically are dinosaurs) and that others will think something different.
 Likewise in scene 2, the free will compatibilist claims that “free will” is some uncommon conception, knowing all well what that the abilities most people think they possess extend to things that the compatibilist wants to bypass.

 Some witty things you might have overlooked in the cartoon: